srikanth-narayanan/srikanth-narayanan.github.io/_posts/2017-06-06-Basic-Lane-Detection.md

 ### Possible improvements to the pipeline

 This method is the fundamental and first approach to lane detection.
-It could be extended to work for serveral other scenarios.
+It could be extended to work for several other scenarios.

 The following are the possible improvements to the pipeline.